Thank you for visiting our school website.

 Welcome to Widcombe Infant School.
 Our aim is to provide an excellent education for individual children.
 It is fundamental that children are happy and secure at school, so that effective learning can take place within a positive, stimulating environment.
 Each child is treated as an individual with their unique personality, talents and needs recognised.
 A mixture of teaching styles is used.
 The children learn as a whole class, in groups and as individuals to ensure they progress and reach their potential.

 We are a small school located in Bath near to the city centre.
 We are a mixed infant community school with ages from 4 -7 years.
 The school consists of 6 classes; two in Reception, two in Year 1 and two in Year 2, totalling 180 children.
 All classes are kept to 30 children and the number of hours per week of lesson time is 21 hours.
 The school serves mainly the community of Widcombe but also draws pupils from a wider area, and our intake of pupils represents a breadth of social, economic and academic backgrounds.
-At present 72% of the pupils are White British, 7% are Pupil Premium pupils, 22% have English as an additional language and 10% are on the SEN register, including 2 children with Educational, Health and Care plans.
+At present 77% of the pupils are White British, 4% are Pupil Premium pupils, 22% have English as an additional language and 10% are on the SEND register, including 2 children with Educational, Health and Care plans and 2 children with Transition Funding.
 Our Pupil Premium (additional income provided for the children entitled to free school meals, children from families in the Services and for Looked After Children) is used to support small group work and individual work to ensure these children are not disadvantaged.

 A number of years ago the school was invited to become a Beacon School to share good practice with other schools and this commitment to working with other schools has continued.
 Last year Widcombe Infant School welcomed many staff from other schools, both within the Local Authority and beyond, to observe good practice.